Frequently Asked Questions

 Visitors of all ages can enjoy the solitude, fresh air, hiking trails and the breathtaking views.
 In addition to the programs designed for children and students, CNC has a number of adult programs such as snowshoeing, yoga and maple syrup making.
 There is also a number of volunteering opportunities such as animal caretakers or gardeners and internships available for college aged students.
 All ages can enjoy our public programs like bird banding, nature hikes or other programs in addition to our beautiful trails and picnic areas.

 Any group (for school, scouts, adult groups, birthday parties, youth groups, preschools, etc.) can make a reservation for a program.
-Call 651.437.4359 to speak with Mayme about our groups programs.
+Check out our group scheduling page here for more information or call 651-437-4359.

 Does CNC have cross country ski trails or snowshoes in the winter?